Story: Canterbury places

 Page 7 – North and west Christchurch

 Northern suburb that was for a long time a separate town.
 It developed when Canterbury’s first meat-freezing works were built there in 1883.
 The freezing works remain.
-In 2006 the population was 6,426.
+In 2013 the population was 7,809, a 21% increase since 2006, partly because apart from some minor liquefaction, damage in the Canterbury earthquakes was minimal.

 Christchurch International Airport